George Toma: Super Bowl

+Super Bowl LVII controversy

 Toma and the condition of the field in Super Bowl LVII were heavily criticized by players of both teams—the Philadelphia Eagles and Kansas City Chiefs—coaches and fans.
 Players on both teams could be seen slipping on the grass surface.
 Eagles linebacker Haason Reddick described the field as the "worst field that I've ever played on" and Eagles offensive lineman Jordan Mailata referred to the surface as a "water park out there."
 Chiefs defensive tackle Chris Jones called the field's surface "terrible."
 There were also safety issues regarding the field as Chiefs running back Isiah Pacheco could be seen twisting his ankle on the surface.
 Some Eagles fans questioned Toma’s potential motives, as he is a Chiefs employee and fan of the team.
 The playing surface significantly hampered the Eagles defensive line, which was their strength, and hampered their ability to rush the quarterback.
 Although Toma had praised league field director Ed Mangan for his work prior to the game, he blamed Mangan for overwatering the playing surface and then immediately bringing the portable surface back indoors without allowing the grass to absorb sunlight.
 Additionally, he blamed Mangan for failing to sand the surface properly or in a timely manner, and covering the field with a tarp while it was still wet, giving it a foul smell.